slsa-framework/slsa-proposals/0005/README.md

 ### Build platform participation

 There are two tiers for a build platform to take part in the program: self-attestation and third-party audit.
-Self-attestation is a weaker proof of conformance than a third-party audit, and is most useful while bootstrapping the conformance program before auditors are available.
+Self-attestation is a weaker evidence of conformance than a third-party audit, and is most useful while bootstrapping the conformance program before auditors are available.